anatolii-dotsenko/Optima_OOP/README.md

 ## 🚀 Getting Started
 **Prerequisites**
-* Ensure you have the .NET SDK installed.
+* Ensure you have the .NET SDK installed, target is 10.
 Check with:
 ```text
 dotnet --version
 ```